awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Replica.md

-# Migrating Data from a MySQL DB Instance to an Amazon Aurora MySQL DB Cluster by Using an Aurora Read Replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica"></a>
+# Migrating data from a MySQL DB instance to an Amazon Aurora MySQL DB cluster by using an Aurora read replica<a name="AuroraMySQL.Migrating.RDSMySQL.Replica"></a>

 Aurora uses the MySQL DB engines' binary log replication functionality to create a special type of DB cluster called an Aurora Read Replica for a source MySQL DB instance\.
 Updates made to the source MySQL DB instance are asynchronously replicated to the Aurora Read Replica\.